-3. Electing the Directors
+2. Electing the Directors

-Information about the director nominees starts on page 8.
+Information about the Director nominees can be found in the section entitled "Election of Directors".
 You will vote on the election of 19 Directors.
 The Directors you elect at this year's Meeting will hold office from the close of the Meeting until our next annual meeting.
-All nominees currently serve on our Board except for Ms. Dhvani Shah.
+All nominees currently serve on our Board.
 All 19 individuals are also nominated to serve as directors of Canada Life.